St. Joseph's Children's Hospital: Treating Children with Diabetes

 Type 1 diabetes is the type of diabetes most diagnosed in children.
 In recent years, there has been a growing number of Type 2 diabetes in children, especially among youngsters who are obese or have a strong family history of Type 2 diabetes.

 Symptoms may include excess thirst or urination, fatigue, blurred vision and upset stomach.
 Treatment can seem overwhelming as it includes injections and blood sugar testing.
 Diabetes educators are specially trained to help you and your child maintain good health.
 The Children's Diabetes and Nutrition Center has received Educational Recognition status from the American Diabetes Association.
+Meet our Diabetes Team.

 Diabetes Services: Managing Your Child's Condition